 What is Impact Therapy?

 Everyone is different – for some people, abstract concepts are easy to grasp, and can result in meaningful change.
 However, for others, change is easier in the face of concrete examples.
 This is the purpose of Impact therapy – to make an impact on the client that will result in long term change.
-Impact therapy is brief and multisensory in nature, meaning that instead of just focusing on a single sense, like hearing, it aims to engage all of them.
+Online Impact Therapy is brief and multisensory in nature, meaning that instead of just focusing on a single sense, like hearing, it aims to engage all of them.

-This type of therapy solution-focused, and aims to cut out extraneous detail and concentrate only on the problem at hand, with the end goal of improving the client’s life.
+This type of therapy is solution-focused, and aims to cut out extraneous detail and concentrate only on the problem at hand, with the end goal of improving the client’s life.
 It is quite theory-driven, and generally follows a specific structure.
-The client is an active participant in Impact therapy, and it aims to empower through involvement and through a focus on the rational.
+The client is an active participant in virtual Impact therapy, and it aims to empower through involvement and through a focus on the rational.
 Where other types of therapy focus more on the past, Impact therapy only engages with the past as a means to improving the future.
 It challenges negative thoughts or beliefs that people may have of themselves, and replaces them with positive, adaptive thoughts instead.

 How Can Impact Therapy Help Me?